Skuas of The Petrel Station

 SKUA SPECIES SEEN

-The Petrel Station seabird tours have recorded an outstanding mix of Skua species, including all those recorded in New Zealand.
-One of our seabird specialties is the South Polar Skua, which now appears semi-regularly on our spring trips.
+On The Petrel Station seabirds tours we’ve recorded all the Skua species found in New Zealand waters, including one of our seabird specialties, the impressive South Polar Skua, which now appears semi-regularly on our spring trips.

-Below are the Skua species recorded on The Petrel Station seabird tours, along with when they are most likely to be seen — although, as with all pelagic birding, surprises can always occur outside the usual pattern.
+Below are the Skua species we’ve recorded on The Petrel Station seabird tours, and when they’re most likely to be seen — though unexpected sightings can occur outside these times.

 South Polar Skua